tochinet/Posit/README.md

 The main purpose of this library is to provide a more efficient alternative to the existing float arithmetic on constrained microcontrollers (ATmega328).
 This has several implications :
 - Support of 32-bit Posits is not considered, because the increased precision (vs. float32) is a non-objective, and float64 doesn't exist.
-- Posit8,0 was the first supported format although Posit8,2 is what the standard recommends.
-Both are now covered.
 - The absence of overflow is a positive aspect of posits.
 However, underflow to zero is likely desirable for IoT applications etc. Hence the library will rounded down posits smaller than 1E-6 (1ppm) to zero by default.
 This is parametrizable by defining ESPILON in your sketch before including the library.
 - Rounding towards zero is preferred to "Rounding to nearest even" because it comes with much lower complexity (no guard bits).
 Beware that this means that 64.0 - 0.5 = 32.0.